geopm/geopm/service/integration/README.md

 After this is done the `test_su_*.sh` scripts may be run as a non-root user.

+Alternatively these `test_su_*.sh` scripts may be run as the root user, however, the `geopm/integration` directory must be added to the root user's `PATH` to enable this.

+### Modifications to /etc/sudoers

 Example modifications to the `/etc/sudoers` file to enable running these tests with a non-root user are as follows.
 Under the "User privilege specification" section, add the following: